Alderon86/BlockadeHax/README.md

 # BlockadeHax
-A proof of concept il2cpp mod for VRChat that I scrapped which shows you how to modify an il2cpp unity game. <br />
+A proof of concept il2cpp mod for BlockadeHax that I scrapped together which shows you how to modify an il2cpp unity game. <br />

 Example of invoking an il2cpp method:
 ```cpp